Lotti Brown header

 It’s a tree that grows alongside people and has become a part of our lives and traditions…

-Hawthorn has also been used as a black dye as well as for healing and as a foodstuff – the old country name for hawthorn is ‘Bread and Cheese’ and the berries can be made in tasty jellies, chutneys and jams, while both berries and flowers can be drunk as a herbal tea.
+Hawthorn has also been used as a black dye as well as for healing and as a foodstuff – the old country name for hawthorn is ‘Bread and Cheese’ and the berries can be made in tasty jellies, chutneys and jams, while both berries and flowers can be used to make herbal teas.

 Tree of Passion